-This seminar is often referred to as "Pláctica," a portmanteau of práctica (to practice) and plática (to chat), because it is meant to be an inclusive Spanish-speaking community.
-Divided into two sections (M1000-1 for advanced beginning Spanish speakers and M1000-2 for intermediate and advanced Spanish speakers), Lectura y Plática is a discussion seminar conducted in Spanish based on foundational and recent writings from Latin America.
-This course is appropriate for advanced beginners to native Spanish speakers.
+Lectura y Plática is a discussion seminar conducted in Spanish based on foundational and recent writings from Latin America.
+Divided into two sections, this course is appropriate for a range of abilities from advanced beginners to native Spanish speakers (M1000-1 is for advanced beginners and M1000-2 is for intermediate and advanced speakers).
 Scholarly readings (of about 8-10 pages per week) or audiovisual materials from across Latin America will be assigned every week.
 The discussion materials will address the topic of spirituality from diverse disciplines: history, cultural studies, feminist and sexuality studies, ministry studies, biblical studies, literature, and pastoral care and counseling.
 Students who are looking for specific feedback can record a presentation during the semester that will be distributed and discussed among the participants.